inetke/revenue-ai-copilot/README.md

 The project uses Revenue Management as its first real-world domain, while exploring a reusable AI architecture that could later be applied to other areas of specialized knowledge.

+## Why Revenue Management?

+Revenue Management was selected as the first domain because it combines complex documentation, analytical decision-making, and real operational challenges.

+Having professional experience in this field allowed the project to be developed around real workflows and realistic user needs instead of hypothetical examples.

 ## The Problem

 Revenue Managers often work with large amounts of information distributed across manuals, guides, reports, policies, and internal documentation.